zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-07-13-human-decisions.md

 ### Hindsight Bias

-**Looking back** at decisions can be as tricky as explaining a magic trick once you know the secret, thanks to **hindsight bias**.
-Everything seems obvious in hindsight, even though it was as clear as mud at the time.
-The real way to judge a decision is to dig into the info and context available when it was made—like a detective piecing together clues.
+**Hindsight bias** makes past decisions look more obvious than they were.
+Once we know the result, we tend to believe we "knew it all along," even if the uncertainty at the time was real.

 ![](assets/images/istock/iStock-1394993248.jpg)
 ^image by designer491 from istock^

-Think about what the decision-maker considered, how they played detective gathering info, and where they got their facts.
-Also, check if they collected enough intel for the decision's importance or were winging it.
+The only fair way to judge a decision is to examine the context, evidence, and constraints that existed when the decision was made.

-If you don't **write down this process,** it's like trying to remember a dream—you'll miss many details and be left only with a vague feeling.
-This makes it tough to judge the quality of your decisions or anyone else's, stalling your growth as a decision-making wizard.
-Write down your decision-making process.
-This helps you determine if luck was messing with you or if your skills were on point.
+If you do not **document the process**, it becomes difficult to evaluate the quality of the reasoning later.
+Writing down the decision process makes it easier to separate luck from judgment and to improve over time.

 Hindsight bias in IT can lead to an **oversimplified understanding** of past events and decisions, creating an **illusion of predictability.** It is crucial to recognize the context and constraints under which decisions were made to learn accurately from past experiences and improve future practices.